athenian-ct-projects/Focus-Day-project-template-old/Decomposition.md

 * Write your plan here.
 Use headings an bullet points to organize your thoughts.
 See the Markdown guide for formatting hints.

-Here are soem formatting examples:
+Here are some formatting examples:
 # Level 1 Header
 ## Level 2
 ### Level 3